 This laboratory is being set up as a separate entity in the name M/s Shoolini Life Sciences Pvt.
-Ltd. with the technical and scientific support of School of Bioengineering and Food Technology, Shoolini University, Solan, HP.
-The main aim of this laboratory is to provide nutritional labeling and food safety certification to various entrepreneurship setups and industrial units in Himachal Pradesh and adjoining states.
-Besides this facility will also be available for analysis of research samples of the host and other universities and R & D units of the country.
+Ltd. with technical and scientific support of School of Bioengineering and Food Technology, Shoolini University, Solan, HP.
+The main aim of this laboratory is to provide nutritional labelling and food safety certification to various entrepreneurship setups and industrial units in Himachal Pradesh and adjoining states.
+Beside this facility will also be available for analysis of research samples of the host and other universities and R & D units of the country.

 2. IQAC Composition and Activities

 2.1 No. of Teachers 6

 2.2 No. of Administrative/Technical staff 1

 2.3 No. of students 2

 2.4 No. of Management representatives 2

 2.5 No. of Alumni 1

 2. 6 No. of any other stakeholder and 0

 Community representatives

 2.7 No. of Employers/ Industrialists 0

+2.9 No. of other Enternal Errocute 2

-2.8 No. of other External Experts 2
+2.8 No. of other External Experts

 2.9 Total No. of members 14

-2.10 No. of IQAC meetings held 2.11 No. of meetings with various stakeholders: 4 No. Faculty 4
+2.10 No. of IQAC meetings held

+2.11 No. of meetings with various stakeholders : 4 No. Faculty 4
-Non-Teaching Staff Students 1 Alumni 1 Others

-2.12 Has IQAC received any funding from UGC during the year?
-Yes No $$
+Non-Teaching Staff Students 1 2.12 Has IQAC received any funding from U Alumni 1 Others No √

+obec during the year: Tes No V

 If yes, mention the amount NA

 2.13 Seminars and Conferences (only quality related)

 (i) No. of Seminars/Conferences/ Workshops/Symposia organized by the IQAC

 Total Nos.
-64 International 1 National 4 State 0 Institution Level 59 - - Shoolini Universi ity - A QAR-2016-17 8 P a g g e
+64 International 1 N Vational 4 State 0 Institution Level 59

+Shoolini University - AQAR-2016-17 9 Page

 University has organized total 59 events in 2016-17.
 All schools are proactively involved in promoting learning from leaders across various fields and walks of society.
 The University has a plethora of outreach programs that include seminars, guest lectures, workshops, panel discussions, alumni talk, etc. which aims to provide a wholesome learning environment to the students.
-The University has initiated Guru Series of talk wherein an eminent person holds a talk on a regular basis for the staff and students.
+The University has initiated Guru Series of talk wherein an eminent person holds a talk on regular basis for the staff and students.